Japan Woman Tests Positive For Virus After recovery - UrduPoint

 On Wednesday, she tested positive for the coronavirus for a second time, officials said.

-At least 186 people in Japan have so far contracted the virus, with three deaths in the country linked to the outbreak.
+At least 186 people in Japan have so far contracted the virus, with four deaths in the country linked to the outbreak.

+The latest case was a man in his 80s in northern Hokkaido who had heart and lung diseases, the governor announced on Thursday.

+Many public elementary schools and junior high schools in Hokkaido were closed as Governor Naomichi Suzuki has requested the public schools to be closed for about a week.

 Aside from domestic cases, at least 705 people have been diagnosed with the virus on board a cruise ship that was quarantined off Japan, including passengers who were allowed to leave the boat after testing negative.